AdonNeet/kasir_jualan/README.md

   </b>
 </h1>

 A database CRUD implementation from php to MySQL (known as My Squirrel as joke)

+[Member ID: 194, 228, 229]

 <br><br>